-AG MORTGAGE INVESTMENT TRUST, INC. Annual Meeting of Stockholders May 2, 2018 at 10:00 AM This proxy is solicited by the board of directors

-The undersigned hereby appoints David N. Roberts and Raul E. Moreno, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of the Stockholders of AG Mortgage Investment Trust, Inc., to be held at the offices of Angelo, Gordon & Co., L.P., 245 Park Avenue, 25th Floor, New York, New York 10167, on Wednesday, May 2, 2018 at 10:00 a.m., Eastern Time, and any adjournments or postponements thereof.

-This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the board of directors' recommendations.
+E63739-P21 AG MORTGAGE INVESTMENT TRUST, INC. Annual Meeting of Stockholders May 2, 2019 at 10:00 AM This proxy is solicited by the Board of Directors and pov if perso held at dersigned hereby appoints David N. Roberts and Raul E. Moreno, and each of them, with full power of substituti wer to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vo nally present and acting at the Annual Meeting of the Stockholders of AG Mortgage Investment Trust, Inc., to the offices of Angelo, Gordon & Co., L.P., 245 Park Avenue, 25th Floor, New York, New York 10167, on Thursd 2019 at 10:00 a.m., Eastern Time, and any adjournments or postponements thereof. oxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, th will be voted in accordance with the board of directors' recommendations.
+Address Changes/Comments:

-Address Changes/Comments: - 23 -